 10345 Jasper Avenue NW, Edmonton

 One thing that I really like about Corso is that they encourage sharing.
 They split up all of our dishes into two portions and served it to us accordingly.
-This was really nice because it makes it a lot easier to share things!
-On this occasion I went with my friend, Jill, who is also a big advocate for sharing so it worked out well.
+This was really nice because it makes it a lot easier to share things.
 We decided on two antipasti, a pasta, and a carne to share.

 For our first antipasti, we got their house-made goat ricotta.
-I read a lot of reviews and this was the highlight in most of them, and it really did not disappoint.
+I read a lot of reviews and this was the highlight in most of them, and it did not disappoint.
 It’s simply their house-made goat ricotta, topped with rosemary oil and maldon sea salt, served with crostini.
 This was a pretty generous portion in my opinion.
 It was more than enough for two people.
-Really good flavour, and really simple.
-I definitely recommend this one.
+The ricotta is amazing, really good flavour, and really simple.
+I definitely recommend this dish.

 Our second appetizer was Noce Di Prosciutto which comes with prosciutto, Napa cabbage, Gala apples, Okanagan Walnuts, and topped with parmigiano.
-This was also another one of my favourite of the night.
+This was also another one of my favourite dishes of the night.
 I love prosciutto, and this was a great way to eat it.
-The apples added some nice flavour and the walnuts added some nice crunch.
-Overall it was a really nice dish.
+The apples added some nice flavour sweetness and the walnuts added some nice crunch.
+Very nice dish!

 The pasta that we went with was the Garganelli.
 This comes with braised tuscan pork, porcini ragu and topped with parmigiano.
 They change their menu slightly seasonally, but have some classic dishes that remain the same.
 Corso 32 is known for making their own hand-made pasta, and for good reason.
 It was cooked perfectly al dente and had a great texture.
 It soaked up the sauce nicely.
 There was a nice earthy tone from the mushrooms and overall it was pretty good flavours.
 One thing that I would say about this dish was that I personally found it way too salty.
-It was still good, but very very salty.
-I’ve also read some reviews that some of their dishes were a bit heavy on the salt as well and may not be for everyone.
+It was still quite good, but very salty.
+I’ve also read some reviews and some agree that some of their dishes were a bit heavy on the salt as well.

 I really enjoyed my experience at Corso 32.
-Given that it’s so difficult to get reservations, and that it is fine dining, I was prepared to pay an arm and a leg but I found that everything was reasonably priced for an Italian restaurant.
+Given that it’s so difficult to get reservations, and that it is higher level dining, I was prepared to pay an arm and a leg but I found that everything was very reasonably priced.
 It is pretty tight quarters inside, but I didn’t find it to be too intrusive to our dining experience.
-We were seated beside another table of four but everyone usually just minds to their own business so it wasn’t too bad.
-The dishes came out at a good pace, and I’d say our service wasn’t too bad.
+We were seated relatively close to another table of four but there was enough white noise so that you could hear your dining partner and not hear adjacent guests.
+The dishes came out at a good pace, and I’d say our service was very on par.
 I’ve read some things about the service not being great but I didn’t have any problems.
-I’d definitely come back here to try some other dishes, so I recommend giving it a try.
+It’s an Edmonton staple so I definitely giving it a try, or their sister restaurants